“We will explore ways your mind and body have been taught to function and learn new ways for you to operate in your life...”

 An important note about seeing King Health Associates Apprentices for counseling:

-Our Associates Danny Moloney, Alisa Westover and Kerry Madrone are currently unable to accept clients who are presently suicidal, experience hallucinations or psychosis or have been hospitalized for mental health reasons in the past year.
-Our Apprentices practice at King Health only part time, and it would be unethical for them to see clients with more intensive needs that they can provide for safely and conscientiously.
+Our Associates are currently unable to accept clients who are presently suicidal, experience hallucinations or psychosis, or have been hospitalized for mental health reasons in the past year.
+Our Apprentices practice at King Health only part-time, and it would be unethical for them to see clients with more intensive needs that they can provide for safely and conscientiously.
 Thank you for your understanding.

-As of Jan 2019, both UnityCare 360-676-6177and Seamar 360-734-5458 are accepting new client intakes within a week, and new ongoing appointments within 2-3 weeks.
+Both UnityCare (360-676-6177) and Seamar (360-734-5458) are normally accepting new client intakes within a week, and new ongoing appointments within 2-3 weeks.
 We suggest that if you meet the criteria above you call either of those mental health centers to better serve your needs.